chanakyaitgithub/Emocare-/README.md

     ```sh
     pip install -r requirements.txt
     ```
-5. For NLP model which is done using tensorflow , download the dataset from https://github.com/Jcharis/end2end-nlp-project/tree/main/data and run the ipynb code with your prefered file location for loading the dataset.
+5. For NLP model which is done using tensorflow , download the dataset from https://github.com/Jcharis/end2end-nlp-project/tree/main/data which is mentioned as "emotion_dataset_2.csv" and run the ipynb code with your prefered file location for loading the dataset.

 ### 5. Set up PostgreSQL: